wavemotion-dave/ColecoDS/README.md

 * Adam now properly handles 320K disk and two drive bays are virtually attacked (a disk drive and the internal Tape drive).
 * Adam full keyboard now uses an LED indicator under the CAPS LOCK button to indicate status.
 * Adam no longer mirrors RAM as a Colecovision would.
+* Adam supports the 32K expanded ROM and running carts under Adam emulation - name your ROMs as .adm so it loads into the right place in memory.
 * Tatung Einstein now has two proper standard 200K disk drives.
 * Tatung Einstein full keybaord now uses LED indicators under the SHIFT/CTRL/GRAPH and ALPHA LOCK keys for a visual improvement.
 * Tatung Einstein properly handles the backspace key when using the Alpha-Numeric keyboard overlay.